GusBTB/GusBTB/README.md

 👋 Hi, I’m @GusBTB,a Full-Stack developer.

+Developing web apps at quattroD, using a lot of Autodesk APIs.

+Languages:
-- Languages: JavaScript/Typescript, Python and Dart.
+- JavaScript/Typescript, Python and Dart.

 Front-End:
 - React and Flutter.